VishnuGShephertz/ANDROID_INTEGRATION_WITH_FACEBOOK/README.md

     }
 ```

-_Authorization callback :__ After authorization step you have to authorize Callback as an acknowledgement in onActivityResult method of your host Activity.
+__Authorization callback :__ After authorization step you have to authorize callback as an acknowledgement in onActivityResult method of your host Activity.
 This is done in FriendList.java file.

 ```